undergrad-partner-school

 Student Population Diversity

-This school had 3,103 Asian students and 2,033 Afro-American students in 2023.
-14,192 students at this school declared as Hispanic/Latino and 670 as multirace.
-The school also had 33 students who declared as Native Hawaiian or other Pacific Islander, as well as 62 American Indian or Alaska Native students.
+In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 3,103, and the number of Black American students was 2,033.
+14,192 undergraduate students at this school declared as Hispanic/Latino and 670 identified with more than one race.
+The school also had 33 students who declared as Native Hawaiian or other Pacific Islander, and 62 American Indian or Alaska Native students.
 There were also 1,155 students whose ethnicity is unknown.

 Cost